kanansnote/Simple-Music-Player/README.md

 # Simple Music Player

-This project is intended to be an exercise for the purpose of developing music player software.
-Changes will be made in development process.
+This project is intended to be a practice set up for developing music player software.
+Changes can be made during the development process.